What is Accounts Payables Turnover?

 The Accounts Payables Turnover ratio measures how often a company repays creditors such as suppliers on average to fulfill its outstanding payment obligations.

-How to Calculate Accounts Payables Turnover (Step-by-Step)
+How to Calculate Payables Turnover Ratio?

 As part of the normal course of business, companies are often provided short-term lines of credit from creditors, namely suppliers.